CBD for IBS: Does it help?

 What CBD dose should I take for IBS?

 Getting the right dose of CBD can be tricky, and often requires some experimenting before you know the amount that works for you.
-In the UK, the Food Standards Agency (FSA) recommends a daily dose of 70mg, depending on which product you are using — whether that’s CBD oil, cream, tinctures, drinks or edibles.
+In the UK, the Food Standards Agency (FSA) recommends a daily dose of no more than 70mg, depending on which product you are using: oil, cream, tinctures, drinks or edibles.

 For those using CBD for the first time, it’s suggested that you start small and slowly adjust to the compound.
 For edibles especially, it can take a lot longer before you start to feel the effects, so wait two hours or so before taking any more.